 Talk to our team today about how we can support your school’s electrical safety testing this summer – our services include statutory electrical testing, including EET/PAT tests and fixed wire testing, inspection services, maintenance and remedial work.

-phs Compliance began working with our 'Big Four' food and grocery retail customer in 2009, delivering fixed wire and portable appliance inspection and testing services across one hundred per cent of
+phs Compliance began working with our client in 2015, delivering electrical fixed wire inspection and testing services across one hundred per cent of the hospital estate.
+Completed in 2010 at a cost

 This site uses cookies that enable us to make improvements, provide relevant content, and for analytics purposes.
 For more details, see our Cookie Policy.
 By clicking Accept, you consent to our use of cookies.